restdone/passwordnova/README.md

 -nonum skip the line if the password is numberonly

-It shows the username with more then 4 password.

 Output files can be used by hydra to perform combination test
 ```